MinaPecheux/Advent-Of-Code/2019/Python/README.md

 #### Answers
 **Part I: 2064 • Part II: KAUZA**

-Day 8 is a nice easy peezy Sunday problem about image decoding.
+Day 8 is a nice easy peasy Sunday problem about image decoding.
 It is quite simple and does not require any external libs (some people in the threads talk about using ``numpy`` but, in truth, I feel like it's sort of overkill this time).
 You just need to be careful in how you represent a 2D image as a 1D string and compute your position transformations properly.

 In Part II, the only tricky thing is the order of the layers: you're told that the first one comes first, then the second one, and so on.
 They can overwrite each other (if the pixel is not transparent), so the easiest way to deal with this is to process them in the reverse order: take a "result image" that you initializing with blanks everywhere; then iterate through your layers from last to first and simply turn on or off pixels if you find the corresponding value.